futpix/caravans-in-australia/content/review/1295-Vacationer-Caravans-Rough-Rider-23F.md

   ogtitle: "Should I buy Rough Rider 23F by Vacationer Caravans?"
   ogdescription: "The Vacationer Caravans Rough Rider 23F is classed as Off Road, and sleeps 6 people.
 It is Australian made and comes in at Unknown Size.
 It generally has Separate shower & toilet."
 categories: ["Vacationer Caravans"]
-tags: ["Sleeps 6", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 6", "Unknown Size", "Off Road", "Separate shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: ""
 bodyLength: ""
 totalHeight: ""